If you like to dress up without busting your wallet then you need to know how to shop effectively at thrift stores.

-Here are some tips on how to shop effectively on thrift stores so you could save money and score great deals.
+Here are some tips on how to shop effectively at thrift stores so you could save money and score great deals.

 I have found and bought numerous authentic designer bags, shoes, and clothes in the past few years that I have been thrifting.
 I have also seen so many good fakes that could easily pass as authentic items to the untrained eyes.